Author's Note

 “Ra’maen.”

 Her name escaped me unbidden, and with it came a flood: anger, hatred, longing… and an old ache that hadn’t dulled enough in ten years.
-It sent a shiver through me, unearned by the night’s warmth, leaving behind a bittersweet taste on my lips.
+A shiver found me, unearned by the warmth of the night, and left something bittersweet clinging to my lips.

 “Ra’maen… why do you haunt my dreams again, after all this time?”

 No answer came.
 Of course not.
-And yet, for one aching heartbeat, I yearned to hear her voice again, just once.
-The silence mocked me.
-It was a cruel reminder that some wounds never truly heal, despite the passage of time.
-My fingers traced the scar at the base of my neck; they recoiled, trembling.
+And yet, for one treacherous heartbeat, I yearned to hear her voice again, just once.
+The silence offered nothing.
+My fingers traced the scar at the base of my neck, and recoiled, as if the long-healed wound still burned.

 “Why now?”
 I whispered into the dark.